 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

-Patients who swallow an excessive amount of this drug are almost always admitted to the hospital.
-The faster a patient gets medical help, the better the chance of recovery.
+People who overdose on this drug are almost always admitted to the hospital.
+The faster they get medical help, the better the chance of recovery.
 Complications such as pneumonia, muscle damage from lying on a hard surface for a prolonged period of time, or brain damage from lack of oxygen may result in permanent disability.
 Death can occur.

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.